Creating your first Blueprint

 A 1kg bag of coffee beans stored in

-Bag: set Each Bag contains to1000 Gram.
+Bag: set Each Bag contains to1000 Gram(or1 Kilogram).
 Now an 18g component will correctly deduct 0.018 of a bag.A case of 24 candles stored in

 Case: set the pack size to24.
 A component using1 Eachwill deduct 1/24 of a case.

-If this isn't filled in for a packaging item, the deduction preview will warn you and the component won't deduct correctly.
+If this isn't filled in for a packaging item, the deduction preview will warn you and the component won't deduct.
+Stash never guesses a unit conversion — it just skips.
 See How "Each container contains" works.

 Decimal separator